VIN number lookup: Using MyGeotab to decode VIN

 - Type or copy and paste the VIN numbers into the box (one per line), then click the Decode button.

-- Information pertaining to that VIN will be displayed including vehicle make, model year, manufacturer, vehicle type, plant, brake type, body, and engine, among others.
+- Information pertaining to that VIN will be displayed including vehicle make, model year, manufacturer, vehicle type, plant, brake type, body, engine and others.

 If you are in North America, you can also check out the Manufacturer's Information Database (MID) on the National Highway Traffic Safety Administration (NHTSA) website to view manufacturer information and search for the decoder for your vehicle.
 Outside of North America, the reporting requirements are less strict and information can be a little more difficult to come by.